-Having wooden pieces in the comfort of your home adds elegance and a certain flair.
+Having wooden pieces in your home adds elegance and a certain flair.
 To enhance the beauty of your pieces, you can restain the wood to make it darker and look new.

-However staining can be a daunting and challenging task, but with the right techniques, you can make the job easier.
-So, our woodworkers outlined effective ways how to stain wood darker.
+However, staining can be a daunting and challenging task, but with the right techniques, I’ve found that it can become a much easier job.
+So, I’ve outlined effective ways how to stain wood darker.

 Staining Wood Darker: 7 Easy Ways